 The command portion of the packet can contain one (and only one) command string for the display.
-Command strings can be used to display data, set the clock, flash data on the display, change display color on tri-color displays, or control the optional relay.
+Command strings can be used to set the clock, change display color on tri-color displays, or control the optional relay.
 Each of these commands is fully described below.

-To accomplish more than one command (e.g. flash data on the display and turn the relay on), you must send a separate packet for each command.
+To accomplish more than one command (e.g. set the time on the display and turn the relay on), you must send a separate packet for each command.